 How Long Can You Store Hard Boiled Eggs

 According to Foodsafety.gov, you can store hard boiled eggs in the fridge for up to a week in their shell.
-Most say that if you peel the eggs, you should eat them within a day.
+Most say that if you peel the eggs, you should eat them within a few days.
 But if you’ve watched my meal prep video where I make soft boiled eggs ahead of time, you’ll see I frequently store peeled eggs for up to three days no problem.
 Do what you feel comfortable with.